NeoGeographyToolkit/StereoPipeline/docs/tools/sfs.rst

     Specify the largest height deviation to examine (in meters), and how many samples to use from 0 to that height.

+--sun-positions <string>
+    A file having on each line an image name and three values in double precision specifying the Sun position in ECEF coordinates.
+    Use a space as separator.
+If not provided, these will be read from the camera file for ISIS and CSM models.

 --save-dem-with-nodata
     Save a copy of the DEM while using a no-data value at a DEM grid point where all images show shadows.
 To be used if shadow